*This post contains affiliate links. For more info, read my disclosure policy.

 My Method

 I plan to throw out or donate at least 5-10 things from each area.
 But that means after the 10 day challenge, 50-100 items will be cleaned out!
 Some items could be an old receipt, or it could be nice clothing you just don’t wear.
-No matter what it is, the important thing is that we’re clearing away clutter that is distracting us from focusing on what truly matters.
-Less clutter means less stress.

 Once you have these areas done, check out round 2 to clean out the rest of the house.
-I also have a free Ultimate De-Cluttering Checklist for you to download.
-De-cluttering doesn’t have to be stressful!

 So let’s go get clutter-free!

 Need this steps & more in one place?
 Grab this FREE Ultimate Decluttering Checklist!
+It has all of these areas compiled into one handy printable so you can easily implement what you just read!

 Love this!
 Seems totally doable.
 My problem isn’t finding the time to pull the things out, though, it’s finding the time to get rid of everything.
 I need to do that.